nodejs/community-committee/README.md

 Community Committee meetings will be broadcast via Zoom, will be announced ahead of time for access, and coordinated to optimize for contributor timezones.

 Meeting cadence is every other week on Thursdays.
-Please visit the [issues](https://github.com/nodejs/community-committee/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+%22Node.js+Foundation+Community+Committee+Meeting%22) section for next scheduled meeting.
-If none found, please feel free to ping any of the [members](#community-committee-members).
+Please check the [Node.js Foundation calendar](https://nodejs.org/calendar) for next scheduled meeting.
+Also, the [issues](https://github.com/nodejs/community-committee/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+%22Node.js+Foundation+Community+Committee+Meeting%22) section of this repo will include a CommComm meeting issue, some time before it begins.

-FYI: The publicly open segment of the meetings are multi-cast on [YouTube](https://www.youtube.com/c/nodejs+foundation/live).
-Just navigate there at meeting start time.
-Please be aware that other meetings might be occurring right before.
+FYI: We stream our conference call straight to YouTube so anyone can listen to it live, it should start playing at https://www.youtube.com/c/nodejs+foundation/live when we turn it on.
+There's usually a short cat-herding time at the start of the meeting and then occasionally we have some quick private business to attend to before we can start recording & streaming.
+So please be patient and it should show up.

 ## Current Initiatives, Teams, and Working Groups